Sanford Levinson

-Early life
+Early life and education

 Levinson was born in 1941 in Hendersonville, North Carolina.
 He is Jewish.
 Levinson graduated from Duke University with an A.B. in 1962, then earned a Ph.D. in government from Harvard University in 1969.
-He then attended the Stanford Law School, graduating with a J.D. in 1973.
+He then attended Stanford Law School, graduating with a J.D. in 1973.

 Academic career

 Levinson was a member of the department of Politics at Princeton.
-Levinson taught law at Georgetown, Yale, Harvard, New York University, Boston University, Central European University in Budapest, Panthéon-Assas University, the Hebrew University in Jerusalem., Shalom Hartman Institute in Jerusalem London, Auckland and Melbourne.
+Levinson taught law at Georgetown, Yale, Harvard, New York University, Boston University, Central European University in Budapest, Panthéon-Assas University, the Hebrew University in Jerusalem, Shalom Hartman Institute in Jerusalem London, Auckland and Melbourne.

 In 2001, Levinson was elected to the American Academy of Arts and Sciences.
 In 2010, he was given the Lifetime Achievement Award by the Law and Courts Section of the American Political Science Association.
-In 1980, he joined the University of Texas School of Law at Austin, Texas where he is also a professor of government.
-He holds the W. St. John Garwood and W. St. John Garwood, Jr. Centennial Chair in Law.
+In 1980, he joined the University of Texas School of Law at Austin, Texas, where he is also a professor of government.
+He holds the W. St. John Garwood and W. St. John Garwood Jr. Centennial Chair in Law.